Evalle/dockerfiles/virtualbox/README.md

 To run:

-First of all, you need to have virtualbox kernel module in your systen.
+First of all, you need to have a virtualbox kernel module in your system.
 There are two ways to install it:

 1) If you're using openSUSE you can install 'virtualbox-host-kmp-desktop' package via: